 Once installed, users who are assigned the ‘FinDock Additional Setup’ permission set automatically get to see and use the Installment and Inbound Report tabs.

 In addition to the specific permission set for Gift Aid, there are permissions that need to be assigned manually.
-For further instructions, please refer to Configuring Gift Aid.
+For further instructions, please see Gift Aid for admins.